MylesBorins/mylesborins.com/content/pages/about.md

 Myles Borins is a developer, musician, artist, and maker

-Myles works at GitHub as an Open Source Product Manager
+Myles works at GitHub as a Director of Product for GitHub Packages and npm

 Myles cares about the open web and healthy communities